 Simultaneous Action Selection – Players have a variety of options each turn.
 They chose these secretly and everyone reveals their choice simultaneously.
 In my opinion, you can’t top Race for the Galaxy here.

 Social Deduction – Players need to use social cues to determine facts about the other players.
-Often involve hidden roles and having to lie to the other players.
+This often involves hidden roles and having to lie to the other players.
 I don’t enjoy most of these but did like The Thing: Infection at Outpost 31 when I reviewed it.

 Stocks – Board Game Geek calls this game mechanic Commodity Speculation.
-Players buy stock in commodities whose value changes during the gameplay.
-The most popular example of stock games would be the very popular 18xx series of train games.
-For a much lighter look at stocks in games check out San Francisco Cable Car or Biblios.
+It’s when players buy stock in commodities whose value changes during the gameplay.
+The most popular example of Stocks games would be the very popular 18xx series of train games.
+For a much lighter look at Stocks in games check out San Francisco Cable Car or Biblios.

-Take That – Games where you can make moves that directly adversely affect another player to impede their progress.
+Take That – This refers to games where you can make moves that directly adversely affect another player or impede their progress.
 Specifically, games that use this as the main form of entertainment in the game.
 The very popular Munchkin is a great example.

-Tile Placement – Games where the board/player area grows during the game through the placement of tiles or the opposite, where players have to place tiles into a constrained area.
-Could be the main mechanic of the game like in Carcassonne or Patchwork or could just be a part of the game like in Terraforming Mars.
+Tile Placement or Tile Laying – This includes games where the board/player area grows during the game through the placement of tiles or the opposite, where players have to place tiles into a constrained area.
+It could be the main mechanic of the game, like in Carcassonne or Patchwork, or it could just be a part of the game, like in Terraforming Mars.

-Time Track – Games where players select actions along a track and the player in the last place goes next.
+Time Track – This cover games where players select actions along a track, with the player in the last place going next.
 There are a growing number of games that use this system with Tokaido being a very pure example of the mechanic.

-Trading – Games where players can exchange resources either between each other or with an in-game “bank.”
-Catan just isn’t Catan if you can’t get Wood for Sheep.
+Trading – This includes games where players can exchange resources either between each other or with an in-game “bank.”
+Catan just isn’t Catan if you can’t get wood for sheep.

-Trick-Taking – a very common card game mechanic.
-Players each play a card (or cards), once all players have played that set of cards is a trick, the rules of the game dictate who wins the trick.
+Trick-Taking – This is a very common card game mechanic.
+Players each play a card (or cards), once all players have played that set of cards is a referred to as a trick, and the rules of the game dictate who wins the trick.
 Usually, this is the highest card in the trick, which card is considered highest is what makes each card game unique.
-The winner takes that trick.
 In some cases taking tricks is bad.
 For a cool modern trick-taking game check out Diamonds.

 Voting – At some point the players in the game vote.
 Players may get one vote each or it could be based on the number of some in-game resource.
 The vote may be all or nothing or choosing an effect.
 The result of the vote may change the in-game state or prevent it from changing.
 I personally love the voting in Twilight Imperium.

-I told you there were a lot of different mechanics out there.
+I told you there were a lot of different mechanics out there!
 I’m certain that I missed a few.
-So please let me know what I missed in the comments below.
-I’m thinking I may convert this into a living document is it could be a very useful resource for gamers new and old.
+So please let me know what I’ve missed in the comments below.
+I’m thinking I may convert this into a living document, as is it could be a very useful resource for gamers new and old.